 (8) Final Cost/Price Evaluation.
-Summarizes proposed costs/prices and any probable costs associated with each offeror including proposed fee arrangements.
-Presents the data as accurately as possible, showing SEB adjustments to achieve comparability.
-Identifies and documents all significant issues and remaining uncertainties with regard to the probable cost.
+Summarize proposed costs/prices and any probable costs associated with each offeror including proposed fee arrangements.
+Present the data as accurately as possible, showing SEB adjustments to achieve comparability.
+Identify and documents all significant issues and remaining uncertainties with regard to the probable cost.

 (9) Past Performance.
-Provides a summary of the assessed level of confidence associated with each offeror’s proposal.
+Provide a summary of the assessed level of confidence associated with each offeror’s proposal.

 Special Interest.
-Includes only information of special interest to the
+Include only information of special interest to the

 SSA that has not been discussed elsewhere, e.g., procedural errors or other